Skip to content

 Location: Beau Desert Golf Club

-2025 marks the start of our new five year management plan for Cannock Chase National Landscape, setting out how we are addressing key challenges and our ambitions to do more for Nature, Climate, People and Place.
-It is fitting, therefore, that this year’s conference will focus on how we make the Plan happen.
-So we invite you to join with us and our contributors and other delegates to explore how we can work together, collaboratively, creatively and more inclusively to turn our ambitions into reality.
+This year’s conference will focus on how we make the Plan happen.
+We invite you to join with us and our contributors and other delegates to explore how we can work together, collaboratively, creatively and more inclusively to turn our ambitions into reality.
 There will also be opportunities to celebrate our successes over the previous 12 months.

 Information on Past Conferences